leoreisdias/react-currency-mask/README.md

 `currency`
 Optional, currency you want to use as mask.
 Default is BRL.

+`locale`
+Optional, locale you want to format currency.
+Default is `pt-BR`.

 `hideSymbol`
 Optional, boolean to control the currency symbol display.